-- Use flexible working hours and split shifts to minimise risk of people gathering where possible - An example of a procedure would be to communicate new site rules to supplier prior to receiving deliveries - Supplier driver calls to confirm arrival and is - · directed to unloading area - · Yard team cone off the area - Use copy of purchase order to check deliveries off, rather than the supplier delivery note and request an emailed copy of the delivery note. - Supplier driver prepares load for off-load (unstraps etc.) - If unload is performed by branch staff, driver must stay in his cab - If unload is performed by supplier's driver, this must be done with no interaction with the branch team or its customers. - Yard operative receiving the goods provides their name to the supplier driver to use on paperwork. - Deliveries by courier should be made at the gate.
+- Use flexible working hours and split shifts to minimise risk of people gathering where possible - An example of a procedure would be to communicate new site rules to supplier prior to receiving deliveries - Supplier driver calls to confirm arrival and is directed to unloading area - Yard team cone off the area - Use copy of purchase order to check deliveries off, rather than the supplier delivery note and request an emailed copy of the delivery note - Supplier driver prepares load for off-load (unstraps etc.) - If unload is performed by branch staff, driver must stay in his cab - If unload is performed by supplier's driver, this must be done with no interaction with the branch team or its customers - Yard operative receiving the goods provides their name to the supplier driver to use on paperwork - Deliveries by courier should be made at the gate - If paperwork needs to be exchanged, this should be done at arm's length.
+Pens will not be shared between the goods-in driver and members of staff; disposable pens will be provided if necessary.

-SW5: Tool Hire during COVID-19
+SW5: Tool Hire during Covid-19